 It was very strange to work so hard on a story for so long only to then hand it over to others to complete – but I just had to trust and remember that everyone is brilliant at what they do, and I was absolutely not disappointed!

 Going forward I’ve been working away at some more The Night Before Christmas in… stories, which is very exciting.
-I’m also working on some longer fiction and some passion projects which include poetry for both children and adults.
+I’m also working on my debut chapter book and middle grade novels, and some passion projects which include poetry for both children and adults.
 And, as always, more picture books that aren’t in the Christmas world but hopefully will bring the same joy and laughter to children and their parents alike.
 Writing for children is enormous fun and I hope to continue doing so for many years yet!